-Kingdom Day Parades and Events in January
+- Kingdom Day Parades and Events in January

-The Pan-African Film and Art Festival in February
+- The Pan-African Film and Art Festival in February

-African American Festival at Aquarium of the Pacific in February
+- African American Festival at Aquarium of the Pacific in February

-Day of the Ancestors: Festival of Masks in Leimert Park in June
+- Day of the Ancestors: Festival of Masks in Leimert Park in June

-Watts Towers Day of the Drum Festival is culturally inclusive, but heavily features African drumming traditions.
+- Watts Towers Day of the Drum Festival is culturally inclusive but heavily features African drumming traditions.
 Saturday of Labor Day weekend in September.

 - The African Marketplace is a festival of African arts and culture that comes and goes.
 Keep an eye on LACommons for updates.

 There's also a strong African-American component to the Bayou Festival in Long Beach.

-The Belize Caye Festival is a family-friendly festival celebrating Belizian culture and music at Hollywood Park in Inglewood in July.
+The Belize Caye Festival is a family-friendly festival celebrating Belizian culture and music at Leimert Park in Inglewood in July.

 The Bangladesh Day Parade and Festival take place down Vermont Avenue the last weekend of March.
 The Bengali New Year Celebration is in Little Bangladesh, a five-block area around 3rd and Alexandria in Los Angeles, in May, but websites are inconsistently maintained.

 There are a variety of events around Los Angeles to celebrate the Chinese and Vietnamese Lunar New Year, which generally occurs in February, but occasionally as early as January.
-Here is a list of the largest Chinese and Vietnamese New Year Events in LA and OC.

 Oktoberfest celebrates Bavarian culture in multiple celebrations around Los Angeles and Orange County with events lasting anywhere from one day to two months.

 Every Greek church in Southern California has an annual festival with music, dancing, and of course great Greek food.

 Hawaiian and Pacific Island Festivals

-Pacific Island Festival at the Aquarium of the Pacific in June
+- Pacific Island Festival at the Aquarium of the Pacific in June

-The Lotus Festival at Echo Park in July
+- The Lotus Festival at Echo Park in July

-Ho'olaule'a Hawaiian Festival in Lawndale the 3rd weekend in July
+- Ho'olaule'a Hawaiian Festival in Lawndale the 3rd weekend in July

-Tafesilafai Pacific Islander Festival is a week-long celebration in Long Beach in July
+- Tafesilafai Pacific Islander Festival is a week-long celebration in Long Beach in July

-E Hula Mau Hula and Chant Competition in Long Beach, Labor Day Weekend in September
+- E Hula Mau Hula and Chant Competition in Long Beach, Labor Day Weekend in September

 Nisei Week is actually several weeks of activities in August celebrating Japanese culture in Los Angeles.
 Highlights are two weekend festivals with Japanese food, crafts, music and street dancing.

-Most of the local synagogues and Jewish community Centers have their own smaller celebrations for the major Jewish holidays, but there are public Hanukkah Festivals and Menorah Lightings at several prominent locations in Los Angeles.
+Most of the local synagogues and Jewish Community Centers have their own smaller celebrations for the major Jewish holidays, but there are public Hanukkah Festivals and Menorah Lightings at several prominent locations in Los Angeles.
 There is also an annual Israel Independence Day Festival that takes place each May.
 It has moved from Woodley Park to the Cheviot Hills Recreation Center.

 Little Lithuania is in the Los Feliz area of Los Angeles and so is the annual Los Angeles Lithuanian Fair at St. Casimir's Church each October.

-The Orange County Lebanese Festival takes place every September at St. John Maron Church in the City of Orange.
+The Orange County Lebanese Festival takes place in June at St. John Maron Church in the City of Orange.